pietraferreira/quartz/content/notes/university/presentation-fyp-final.md

 ---

-**Slide 11: User Interface**
-"The interface is designed for intuitiveness, featuring a code input area and parse button for immediate feedback.
-My Tree-sitter parser, now WebAssembly, enables real-time code analysis, enriched with colour-coded visual cues and interactive elements."

 ---

 **Slide 13: AI Approach for Code Analysis** Integrating AI, I aim to juxtapose ChatGPT's analysis with my parser for a better understanding of Rust code, exploring AI's potential to grasp complex programming concepts beyond traditional syntax analysis.
+So basically get the API to try and identify ownership and borrowing within Rust code, and compare its performance to my hand-crafted parser and highlighting system.

 **More info**
 I will be using **gpt-3.5-turbo** as it seems to be the state-of-art when it comes to efficient and speed as well as cost efficiency.
 It is also able to understand and generate human-like text.
 So for example, when I ask it to identify and describe instances of mutable and immutable borrows and ownership transfers in Rust code, it can apply its trained knowledge of programming concepts to analyse the code snippet accurately.